Pjiwm/circle-project/README.md

 - in the description write: Closes #Issue number of issue you've solved.
 This way Issues will automatically be closed after the pull request has been submitted.
 - Only use `feature` and `bug-fix` branches.
 - Do your code reviews seriously
+- Do not review/submit pull requests that are still running CI tests.
+- Assign yourself and other people if necessary to the assignee's tab in a pull request.
+- Feel free to request reviewers in a pull request.
 - Make sure not to commit big chunks of changes, commit in small steps.

+# Working Lean
+- Make use of the github projects kanban board.
+- Always assign yourself first before working on any tasks
+- Make sure to update the tasks status (in progress, testing done)